Fraud is a criminal offence

 - failing to tell us about certain things

 Fraud and corruption has a direct impact on the community as losses to us can mean cuts in services or increases in council tax costs to maintain services.

-Our Anti-Fraud and Corruption Strategy is designed to prevent this from happening by promoting detection and supporting investigation.
+Our Anti-Fraud and Corruption Strategy aims to prevent this from happening by promoting detection and supporting investigation.

 You can help us to fight fraud by reporting your concerns or suspicions to us using our online form.

-You don't need to leave your details when completing the form.
+You do not need to leave your details when completing the form.
 If you do want to leave your details, they will be kept in the strictest confidence.